Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 Note : If you want to run the application through a Visual Studio debugger add the configuration file path to application arguments.
 Click on Solution > Properties > Debug > Enter the configuration file path to application arguments
 ```
+## JSON Reference

-# Application Configuration file
+### Application Configuration File

-**The following are the fields  in Configuration file**
+The following are the fields  in Configuration file:

 |Field Name     | Type 	     | Required/Optional| Default   | Example	     | Description|
 |:--------------|:-----------| :---------------:|:----------|:---------------|:----------|